sonata-project/SonataFormatterBundle/Resources/doc/reference/formatter_widget.rst

         ))
         ->add('rawContent')

-The order is quite important here and it mostly due to how the Form Component behave, the ``sonata_formatter_type_selector`` must appear first.
+The order is quite important here and it is mostly due to how the Form Component behaves.
+The ``sonata_formatter_type_selector`` must appear first.

 The form defines a ``contentFormatter`` with a select choice (``sonata_formatter_type_selector``)